dylanjtuttle/playlist-defender/README.md

 The class `DisplaySpotifyChangeHistory()` utilized [BeeWare Toga](https://github.com/beeware/toga), an object-oriented, Python native, OS native GUI toolkit.
 The handful of methods in this class generate the change history output, set up the window object, and populate it with the output using Bootstrap in HTML and CSS.

-The most interesting part of this file occurs in the file handling section, where the logic of downloading and saving the library versions is formulated.
+The most interesting part of this file occurs in the file IO section, where the logic of downloading and saving the library versions is formulated.
 The file management system I devised works as such:

   * The original library version is saved in entirety, named `original_library_version.json`
   * The two latest library versions are also saved in their entirety, named `latest_library_version.json` and `previous_library_version.json`